myosyn/Nabi/README.md

 # Nabi

 With stability, and free features in mind, no other bot can contest this specific bot.

-The libraries that we use or create have premium qualities in mind, and are used to
+The reason why we created this bot is still unknown, maybe because of the fact that we wanted to kill some amount of time.